ModOrganizer2/modorganizer/readme.md

 ## Reporting Issues:
 Issues should be reported to the GitHub page or on the open discord server: [Mod Organizer 2](https://discord.gg/ewUVAqyrQX).
 Here is also where dev builds are tested, bugs are reported and investigated, suggestions are discussed and a lot more.

-Credits to Tannin, LePresidente, Silarn, erasmux, AL12, LostDragonist, AnyOldName3, isa, Holt59 and many others for the development.
+Credits to Tannin, LePresidente, Silarn, erasmux, AL12, LostDragonist, AnyOldName3, isa, Holt59, Project579, przester, Qudix, RJ, Jonathan Feenstra and many others for the development.

 ## Download Location